Introducing Namazake!24 Jan 2021

 Hiire is usually performed once before storage and once before bottling.
 Namazake skips both pasteurization steps, and the surviving enzymes in namazake impart a freshness, but they also alter the sake’s flavour over time.
 That is why a quick consumption along with refrigerated storage before and after opening is recommended.
 Once opened, namazake should be refrigerated and is optimal for two weeks or so.
 If unopened, you are good for around six months for optimal flavor.

-We have selected some of the best namazake and it will soon be in our store shelves!
+We have selected some of the best namazake!
 Stay tuned for more information.